-Windows, external doors and joinery

-Repair category 1

-Notes Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+Windows, external doors and joinery Repair category 2 Notes Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+Evidence of decay/weathering was noted to roofline timbers which will deteriorate if left unattended.

 External decorations

 Repair category 1

 Notes The external décor is weathered in places.
+Painted timbers will require future redecoration to prevent decay to the timbers.